How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Con

 • The required initial investment, monetary and time, can be too high for beginner entrepreneurs.
-Depending on the existing demand and competition in your area, it may take longer to recoup the initial investment.
+Depending on your area’s existing demand and competition, it may take longer to recoup the initial investment.

-• The water station equipment requires maintenance which can eat up your budget and revenue.
-The same is true for your delivery vehicles which are subject to heavy wear and tear.
-Aside from that, the bottles and jugs need to be replaced after a lot of use.
+• The water station equipment requires maintenance, which can consume your budget and revenue.
+The same applies to your delivery vehicles, which are subject to heavy wear and tear.
+Aside from that, the bottles and jugs must be replaced after much use.

 • The business lacks proprietary value, so anyone with the capital and entrepreneurial experience can open their water refilling station and directly compete with you.

 • Customers can be prone to switching to your competition if they have a lower-priced product.
-That’s why it’s important to maintain a strong relationship with your customers.
+That’s why it’s crucial to maintain a strong relationship with your customers.

 • Water quality is held to a strict national standard.
-If you fail a surprise check by a water quality inspector, you may be asked to pay a fine, or worse, to close down your business.
+If you fail a surprise check by a water quality inspector, you may be asked to pay a fine or, worse, to close down your business.
+Health officials recommend regular water sampling and examination as water sources such as deep wells are prone to E. coli and amoeba contamination that causes acute gastroenteritis4.
+Contamination happens when the ultraviolet light disinfection system fails, so water refining station owners are encouraged to perform maintenance checks on their machines.

 How To Start a Water Refilling Station Business in the Philippines: 13 Steps